 This applies after you have picked up the residence permit.
 You must report changes that could have consequences for your residence permit.
 For example:

 What if you no longer meet the conditions of your residence permit because of the change?
 Then the IND may revoke your residence permit.

 Notify the IND of a change within 4 weeks using the notification form.
 What if your change does not appear on the notification form?
 Then explain your change in a separate letter.
 Send the letter together with the notification form to the IND.

 Are you going to move house?
 You can notify the municipality in person, in writing and often digitally as well.
 You must do this 4 weeks before or no later than 5 days after your address changes.
 Then you do not need to notify the IND of your change of address.
 The IND receives a notice from the municipality.

 You must then inform the IND yourself.
 The IND can impose a fine on you if you do not report your change of address or emigration.

-The IND monitors your compliance with these legal obligations.
-When you do not meet these legal obligations you can get a warning or an administrative fine.
+The IND checks whether you comply with the obligation to provide information.
+If you do not, you can receive a warning or an administrative fine.

 Will the Dutch government remove you from the Netherlands?
 The IND can then have you pay the costs of your removal.